JHG777000/marshmallow/README.md

 ### Current Status:

 Marshmallow as of now, is very much a work in progress.
-Core language features have yet to be implemented:  type checking, while loops, and most types, etc.
+Core language features have yet to be implemented:  type checking, classes, lambdas, function returns, and most types, etc.

 The compiler is full of bugs and memory leaks, as such marshmallow has a long way to go before v1.0, however work is ongoing and active.